ryan3222/i8086-Visual-Emulator-/README.md

 -press "pas avant" to start execution the code instruction by instruction (the current instruction is highlited in yellow) -press "lire" to see the animation
--you can also reduce  or increase the speed of the animation by pressing vitess + or vitess -
+-you can also reduce  or increase the speed of the animation by pressing vitess + or vitess - -to go to the next instruction  press pas avant again...